-Episode 5 tells you what is involved in concert photography.
+Episode 5 tells you what is involved in music photography.
 Is it as fun as it looks?
 Is it something that suits your lifestyle?
-This episode answers that very question and asks the question – is music photography for me?
+This podcast episode answers that very question and asks the question – is music photography for me?

 You can listen to this episode on: